Top Pick: Moen 26112SRN Engage Magnetix | $50 | Amazon

 Look, my colleagues have extolled the virtues of bidets time and time again on this blog, so I won’t rehash it here.
 Suffice to say if you haven’t upgraded yet, it’s time to hop on the bandwagon.

 The bidet can be a real lifesaver for those who have just had surgery, given birth, or experience IBS (irritable bowel syndrome).
 Washing with water is so much more gentle on your skin than toilet paper.
 And as a bonus, you can do without all of the chemicals that toilet paper is manufactured with, save money, and keep your hands a whole lot cleaner.

-You don’t need to open the walls or trip over cables, just grab some Cat 8 Ethernet Cable and some cable management sleeves to make some clean runs along the baseboards or ceiling.
+You don’t even need to open up the walls or trip over cables.
+Just grab some Cat 8 Ethernet Cable and some cable management sleeves to make some clean runs along the baseboards or ceiling.
 (I used Command strips with the cable raceways to make sure I didn’t pull off any paint with included too-strong adhesive.)
 I’ve also used powerline adapters in the past, but they can be more finicky in some apartments than others—so the longer Ethernet runs are well worth the extra work.
 Your internet will be faster and more reliable than ever, and you won’t have to futz with the Wi-Fi to keep your Zoom calls stable.

 When my wife and I first moved to San Diego, we rented an apartment that was well within our budget but was really outdated.
 With a little bit of research, we discovered that there’s a lot of changes you can do to your home that won’t be permanent.
 So, we put our toolbelts on and got into the fixer-upper spirit.